How Complex Wheelchair Technology Promotes Independence for Patients with ALS

 Custom Mobility Equipment in Action

 Although custom advanced mobility equipment can help ALS patients achieve a greater level of independence, additional support is still needed to help treat the disease.
-If you or someone you know is suffering from ALS, please reach out to the ALS Association for additional assistance.
+If you or someone you know is affected by ALS, please reach out to the ALS Association for support and resources.